Vulkan: Features

 OpenGL and Vulkan are both rendering APIs.
 In both cases, the GPU executes shaders, while the CPU executes everything else.

 Vulkan is intended to provide a variety of advantages over other APIs as well as over its predecessor, OpenGL.
 Vulkan offers lower overhead, more direct control over the GPU, and lower CPU usage.
 Its overall concept and feature set are similar to those of Mantle.
 They were later adopted by Microsoft with Direct3D 12 and by Apple with Metal.

 Intended advantages of Vulkan over previous-generation APIs include the following:

 Cross-platform

 Vulkan is available on multiple modern operating systems and architectures, and provides a single API for both desktop and mobile graphics devices, whereas previously these were split between OpenGL and OpenGL ES respectively.
 Like OpenGL, and in contrast to Direct3D 12, the Vulkan API is not locked to a single OS or device form factor.
-Vulkan runs natively on Android, Linux, BSD Unix, QNX, Haiku, Nintendo Switch, Raspberry Pi, Stadia, Fuchsia, Tizen, and Windows 7, 8, 10, and 11.
+Vulkan runs natively on at least Android, Linux, BSD Unix, QNX, Haiku, Nintendo Switch, Raspberry Pi, Stadia, Fuchsia, Tizen, and Windows 7, 8, 10, and 11.
 MoltenVK provides freely licensed third-party support for macOS, iOS and tvOS by wrapping over Apple's Metal API.

 Lower CPU usage

-Vulkan reduces load on CPUs through the use of batching and other low-level optimizations, therefore reducing CPU workloads and leaving the CPU free to do more computation or rendering than would otherwise be possible.
+Vulkan reduces load on CPUs through the use of batching and other low-level optimizations, thereby reducing CPU workloads and leaving the CPU free to do more computation or rendering than would otherwise be possible.